mrbaseman/parse_yaml/README.md

   sample_input:
     -  { property1: value1, property2: value2 }
     -  { property1: "value 3", property2: 'value 4' }
+  licence: |
+    this is published under
+    open source license
+    in the hope that it would
+    be useful
+...
 ```
 and here the parsed output:
 ```